department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/research-findings-add-01.md

 * P10 was the only participant that knew of facility locator but decided to use Google to complete the task instead of going to VA.gov to look for it.
 Later in the interview she complains about how the volume of information on VA overwhelms her.
 It is possible, that this could be a reason she decided to try Google first.
  > “I know there’s a location finder… but I don’t know where that is.
 I don’t even know what that would be called.
 You’re hoping somebody labeled it right.”
 The participant tries to read the page but the screen reader bypasses "Find a VA Location" and the user dead ends in a side navigation without hearing it.
-See [Case Study P10](#case-study-p10)
+See step 12 in [Case Study P10](#case-study-p10)

 ### 3. 4/7 Veterans used global search to find a location or dermatologist.